Cracking the Code: Multi-domain LLM Evaluation on Real-World Professional Exams in Indonesia: IndoCareer

-\paragraph{Data Statistics} Table~\ref{tab:stat} presents the overall statistics of \datasetname{} grouped by professional fields, with healthcare, insurance and finance, and creative and design being the three largest categories.
-Healthcare questions are the longest, averaging 2 to 3 times the length of those in tourism and hospitality, and creative and design.
+According to Table~\ref{tab:stat}, healthcare questions are the longest, averaging 2 to 3 times the length of those in tourism and hospitality, and creative and design.
 The number of multiple-choice options is generally consistent across professional fields, averaging 4 options.
 However, the total character count of the options varies, with insurance and finance, and education and training having the longest options, exceeding 160 characters.

-Additionally, a manual examination of 300 random samples revealed that 34\% of the questions incorporate Indonesian local context, particularly in the fields of insurance and finance, tourism and hospitality, and law.
+Additionally, we manually examined 300 random samples to assess whether answering the questions required local context.\footnote{The 300 random samples are the same as those used for the manual review.
+Given the 99\% accuracy rate from the initial review, we included an additional 1\% of randomly selected correct samples for the local context assessment.} Our analysis revealed that 34\% of the questions incorporated Indonesian local context, with a notable concentration in the fields of insurance and finance, tourism and hospitality, and law.